Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.find(id)
 ```

 Find a document in the users store.
-If the document is encrypted, it will be decrypted.
+And decrypt encrypted documents.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------